Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 ```

 ## Python Interpreter Setup
 In Shift it is possible to launch the execution of a workflow via an application's Python interpreter with the [WorkflowProcess](../reference/nodes/workflow/#workflowProcess-node) node.
-To achieve this for Nuke, set the path to its Python interpreter in your environment variables:
+To achieve this for Nuke, set path to its Python interpreter the following environment variables:

 `SHIFT_PROCESS_NUKE : path to Nuke’s Python interpreter (python)`